What Is a Letter of Demand? (And Why It's the First Step to Getting Paid)

 If you use a service, costs vary.
 Lawyers typically charge $200 to $500 just for a demand letter.
 Online legal services range from $50 to $150.

 PettyLawsuit does it for $29 with certified mail and tracking included.
-Over 2,500 people have used it, and about 70% of disputes settle without court.
-The letter goes out the same day, which is useful when you're already tired of waiting.
+Over 2,500 people have used it.
+About 70% of disputes settle without court.
+The letter goes out the same day.
+That's useful when you're already tired of waiting.

 The Biggest Mistake People Make